sreubenstone/nyt_api_demo/README.md

 - GPT-o3 mini-high was used to create documentation and README file
 - GPT-o3 mini-high was used to write \_flatten_dict method

-## License

-This project is provided for demonstration purposes and can be freely used and modified.